 8. Use AirPods With Any Device

 AirPods work best with Apple devices.
 But they work on Bluetooth technology.
-Which means you can use them with any device as long as it supports Bluetooth.
+This means you can use them with any device as long as it supports Bluetooth.
 Just start the pairing process on your Android phone or Windows device.
 Then press and hold the round button and the back to put AirPods in pairing mode.

 9. Spy Using Live Listen Feature